qtumproject/qtumbook/part2/erc20-js.md

 https://github.com/qtumproject/qtumbook-mytoken-qtumjs-cli/blob/5e2e162efcd8d32971e7fab6d1c843ac1c843933/index.js#L15-L22

-* `myToken.call("totalSupply")` returns a [Promise](https://developers.google.com/web/fundamentals/primers/promises), and `await` is a syntatic sugar to that waits for the asynchronous computation to complete.
+* `myToken.call("totalSupply")` returns a [Promise](https://developers.google.com/web/fundamentals/primers/promises), and `await` is a syntatic sugar to that waits for the asynchronous computation, then returns the result.
 * Solidity numbers (int, uint, etc.) are represented in JavaScript using [BigNumber](https://github.com/indutny/bn.js/).

 The `result` object contains other useful information aside from the returned values.